How to Properly House and Care for Pet Box Turtles

-- 2-3 bags of topsoil.
+- 2–3 bags of topsoil.
 If in doubt, tell the clerk at the garden center how big your pen is and that you want the topsoil to be at least 3" deep.
-S/he can help you decide how much to buy.
+They can help you decide how much to buy.

 - Plastic wading pool (drill holes in the bottom).